artemnovichkov/blog/content/posts/spoiler-view.md

 ---
 title: Implementing spoilers in SwiftUI
 description: Recreation of spoiler feature from Telegram in SwiftUI
-cover: /images/spoiler-view/cover.png
+cover: /images/spoiler-view/cover.gif
 date: '2023-03-01'
 author:
   - artem-novichkov
 ---

-Telegram has a spoiler feature that allows you to hide certain parts of your message that could reveal a spoiler.
+Telegram has a [spoiler feature](https://telegram.org/blog/reactions-spoilers-translations#spoilers) that allows you to hide certain parts of your message that could reveal a spoiler.
 In this article, we will explore how to implement the feature in SwiftUI.

 ## Dive into source code